plepe/random-id-generator/README.md

 A random ID generator.

 # PHP API
+## getRandomIdGenerator(id)
+Return the random id generator with the given id.

 ## Constructor
 The constructor accepts an options parameter.
 The following options are available: